cyber-dojo/differ/docs/api.md

     ...
   ]
   ```
-  * eg a file with two diff-chunks.
+  * eg a changed file with two diff-chunks.
   ```json
   [
     {